 The Vallecas case is also important because of the high number of external witnesses who experienced what was happening in the house.
 These include National Police officers, investigators and pseudo-investigators, and family friends and neighbors.
 On one occasion, the wife of a friend of Máximo and Concepción noticed a small impact on her leg.
 Invisible hands had thrown a clip at her.
 On the other hand, some neighbors assured that the times they visited the house of the Gutiérrez Lázaro family they saw strange shadows.

 The phenomena continued to happen after the police intervention.
 In fact, another of the events that made the Vallecas case famous occurred on All Saints’ Day of 1993.
 That day, a photograph of Estefanía was burned in a very particular way.
 Concepción found the frame lying face down on the floor.
-What was her surprise when she turned it over and saw that only the photographic paper in which his daughter’s portrait was present was scorched.
+When she turned it over, she saw that only the photographic paper was scorched.
 Neither the frame nor the protective glass had been damaged, nor had the surrounding objects or the floor.

 Fortunately, the phenomena were decaying.
-Concepción and Máximo stated in a 1996 interview for the program Misterios en la intimidad, directed by the always remembered Fernando Jiménez del Oso, that the demonstrations had significantly softened at that time.
+Concepción and Máximo stated in a 1996 interview for the program Misterios en la intimidad, directed by the always remembered Fernando Jiménez del Oso, that the phenomena had significantly softened at that time.
 They had even left the bathroom operational again.
-It seems that the family had learned to live together and to adapt to the poltergeist.
+It seems that the family had learned to live together with the poltergeist.
 They all faced it together.
 The strengthening of family ties was helping to overcome that nightmare.
 Therefore, all the consequences of those events were not negative.
-The family ended up moving house and turned those experiences into a taboo subject that they kept to themselves.
+The family ended up moving to another house and turned those experiences into a taboo subject that they kept to themselves.
 It seems that this act filled their troubled lives with calm, as they never experienced anything strange again.
-If they did not move before, it is either because they believed that the poltergeist would chase them, or they induced them to believe in that.
-The same can be said of the new tenants, who have never lived a poltergeist in that house.
+If they did not move before it is because they believed that the poltergeist would chase them.
+The same can be said of the new tenants, who have never lived strange phenomena in that house.

 As is often the case, the Gutiérrez Lázaro family were indifferent to these issues before the alleged poltergeist broke into their lives, they did not believe in it.
-Until the mystery knocked on his door… and he settled in his house.
+Until the mystery knocked on their door… and it settled in their house.